Fiction, Drama, Film: An Introduction

 Provides introductory-level study of narratives of various kinds (fiction, drama, film) drawn from various periods, focusing on the transformation of particular stories, characters, and situations between texts in different genres or at different times.
 We shall examine how form itself conveys meaning, and thus how literary forms have been employed to represent private and public concerns in a variety of cultural contexts.

-1. Close acquaintance with a number of literary and dramatic works from a range of periods;
+1. Demonstrate close acquaintance with a number of literary and dramatic works from a range of periods;

 Essay: Two 1250-word essays